 Summary

-With a unique blend of Cook Islands Maori and Hawaiian heritage, as well as firsthand experience being married to a Samoan and Tokelauan husband who currently serves as the Year 12 Dean and PE teacher at St Bernard's College in Lower Hutt, I have gained diverse experiences and learned different approaches to various situations.
+With a unique blend of Cook Islands Maori and Hawaiian heritage, as well as firsthand experience being married to my husband of Samoan and Tokelauan heritage who currently serves as the Year 12 Dean and PE teacher at St Bernard's College in Lower Hutt, I have gained diverse experiences and learned different approaches to various situations.
 My passion lies in both culture and working with individuals of all ages and ethnicities.
-Approachable and open to learning new skills for personal growth and professional development, I thrive on collaboration while also capable of working independently.
+Approachable and open to learning new skills for personal growth and professional development, I thrive on collaboration while also being capable of working independently.
 Seeking to create positive change, I consistently seek out the positives and find ways to turn things around.
 With a task-oriented and goal-focused mindset, my positive, approachable, and teachable personality can be an asset to any organisation that values clear communication as a tool for knowledge and understanding.

 I am a Registered Social Worker in Aotearoa New Zealand with experience in providing comprehensive support to individuals and families.
 Experience in developing and implementing tailored intervention plans to address specific needs.
 Strong focus on team collaboration and achieving impactful outcomes, adaptable to evolving circumstances.
 I am a firm believer in forming a trusting relationship and advocating for the best interests of clients/ whanau, community and the organisation.